mrc-ide/contact_patterns/README.md

 # Patterns of Social Mixing Relevant to Transmission of Respiratory Pathogens: A Systematic Review of Contact Surveys 🤝🤧

 ## Overview
 This repository contains the code used to analyse the results of a systematic review of social contact surveys.
 Briefly, a systematic review was carried out in order to identify social contact surveys that had been carried out in Lower, Lower-Middle and Upper-Middle Income Countries (LICs, LMICs and UMICs respectively).
 Alongside data from previously carried out surveys in High Income Countries (HICs), collated individual-level data from these surveys was then analysed using a Bayesian Regression based approach in order to explore the factors driving and shaping the patterns of social contact across populations.
-A pre-print containing further information and a full description of the methodology and results is available at:
+The corresponding scientific article has been published and is available at:

 Mousa, A., Winskill, P., Watson, O. J., Ratmann, O., Monod, M., Ajelli, M., ... & Whittaker, C. (2021).
-Social Contact Patterns and Implications for Infectious Disease Transmission: A Systematic Review and Meta-Analysis of Contact Surveys. <i>medRxiv</i> (2021).
-Available here: https://www.medrxiv.org/content/10.1101/2021.06.10.21258720v1.
+Social Contact Patterns and Implications for Infectious Disease Transmission: A Systematic Review and Meta-Analysis of Contact Surveys. <i>eLife</i> (2021).
+Available here: https://elifesciences.org/articles/70294

 ## Repo Contents
 - [Analyses](./Analyses): Code running the analyses and generating the figures featured in the paper.